 - Fanservice: This is Rooney Mara we're talking about here.
 She's practically the female Matthew McConaughey when it comes to contractually-obliged shirtlessness.

-- Laser-Guided Karma: Banks gets Emily readmitted to the ward in almost exactly the same way that Emily backstabbed Seibert just one scene earlier.
+- Laser-Guided Karma: Banks gets Emily readmitted to the ward in almost exactly the same way that Emily backstabbed Siebert just one scene earlier.

 - Hidden Depths: Emily, big time.

 - Magic Feather / Spotting the Thread: The truth serum Banks gives Emily was a placebo, but she acts as though she were given an actual dose.